 Step 5: Setting out of kickers

 From the established profile lines, the width of the tank walls should be transferred to the blinding on the ground (see Figure 3).
-The contractor can use laser, spirit levels, iron squares or whatever instrument at his disposal to achieve this.
+The contractor can use laser, spirit levels, iron squares, or whatever instrument at his disposal to achieve this.
 Perfectly cut pieces of wood can be used as markers for the iron bender to position his rebars properly.

 Step 6: Installation of reinforcements

 The iron bender should install the reinforcements according to the structural drawing (see example on Figure 4).
 The concrete cover to the surface facing the soil should typically be taken as 50 mm while the concrete cover to the water storage surface should be taken as 40 mm.
-The iron bender should ensure that the binding wires are neatly trimmed or pointed inwards after tying as roughly done binding wire can be a source of leakage in the tank.
+The iron bender should ensure that the binding wires are neatly trimmed or pointed inwards after tying because roughly done binding wire can be a source of leakage in the tank.
 The reinforcement of the wall should be made to project into the base (in L-shape) before the formwork and concreting is done.
 The water bar (preferably stainless steel water bar) should be installed too as shown in Figure 5.

 Step 7: Formwork